Louis Lyon

-Career as a restauranteur (1909 onward)
+Career as a restaurateur (1909 onward)

 In 1909, Lyon married into the Paris restaurant world through his marriage to his wife, Françoise Casenave.
-Her brother, Jean Casenave, was a successful restaurateur and wine merchant originally from Lasseube, Béarn, who had built his reputation by opening a restaurant at 11 Rue Saint-Anne, before relocating on April 10, 1925 to 39 Rue Boissy-d’Anglas, near the Madeleine and Place Vendôme.
+Her brother, Jean Casenave, was a successful restaurateur and wine merchant originally from Lasseube, Béarn, who had built his reputation by opening a restaurant at 11 Rue Saint-Anne, before relocating on April 10, 1925, to 39 Rue Boissy-d’Anglas, near the Madeleine and Place Vendôme.

 The establishment, which was also called Jean Casenave, attracted a political and literary clientele from the upper echelons of the Parisian elite, including visitors such as Jean Giraudoux and Abel Hermant, and was recalled fondly by Maurice Martin du Gard in his memoirs.
 In 1923, journalist Maurice Privat conceived the idea for his first radio news program there on a cocktail napkin.
-The establishment was also the setting for a 1934 meeting between Maurice Martin du Gard, director of Les Nouvelles littéraires, and the writer Jean Giraudoux following negative critical reception of one of Giraudoux’s works.
+The establishment was also the setting for a 1934 meeting between Maurice Martin du Gard, director of Les Nouvelles littéraires, and the writer Jean Giraudoux following negative critical reception of one of Giraudoux's works.

-When Jean Casenave died suddenly in January 1932, ownership of Jean Casenave passed to Lyon, who placed its day-to-day management in the hands of Victor Casenave, Jean’s brother.
+When Jean Casenave died suddenly in January 1932, ownership of Jean Casenave passed to Lyon, who placed its day-to-day management in the hands of Victor Casenave, Jean's brother.
 Victor Casenave and Lyon were not just stepbrothers, but were close friends.

 The restaurant continued to operate under the Jean Casenave name long after World War II ended.
-Even into the 1940's, the restaurant Jean Casenave catered to locals and tourists alike, with some meals reaching 500 francs per plate.
+Even into the 1940s, the restaurant Jean Casenave catered to locals and tourists alike, with some meals reaching 500 francs per plate.
 After the Second World War, the restaurant continued to attract an affluent clientele, and it was even used by Pierre Wertheimer and Félix Amiot to relaunch their business activities after the Liberation.

 Château de Gressy

 Gressy Manor, formerly part of the Château complex, is today a 4-star hotel with a gourmet restaurant.

 Lyon also became the proprietor of the Château de Gressy, a former 17th-century fortified farm with several buildings, including an axial tower, and manor castle in the town of Gressy, Seine-et-Marne that served as a secondary residence for the family.
 Château de Gressy was located about thirty minutes from Paris by car.
-By the 1930's, his net worth was in the millions.
+By the 1930s, his net worth was in the millions.

 Scandals also surrounded Lyon's activities in Montmartre.
 He was said to have affairs, and he frequented the cabarets found throughout the French capital.
 It was later reported by journalists that he had a mistress away from home named Miss Thomas, who was also his personal business secretary.